dopeboy/dopeboy.github.io/_posts/2017-08-09-in-the-zone.md

 This is what I experience when I'm in the zone as a programmer:

 1. I'm asocial.
 I don't want to talk to anyone.
 If I do find myself in a conversation, I'm not able to function correctly because I can't.
 That part of my brain is disabled.
 Words will try to come out but won't.
 I'll mostly listen and patiently wait until I can return to the code.
 To the other person, I probably appear like I'm somewhere else.
-I

 2. I'm ridiculously productive.
 I'm moving from feature to feature with my fingers dancing along the way.
 When I'm not in the zone, my usual rhythm is: think -> develop -> test.
 When I'm in the zone, thinking and developing happen simultaneously.
 I have a background thread in my head that is performing the design and staying one step ahead.
 I have a foreground thread that is translating the design to code and then the code into keystrokes.
 I'd estimate my rate of output to be ~3x of what it normally is.